codetricity/thetax_plugin_logo_demo/README.md

 This is a demonstration of the API functionality of the RICOH THETA X plugin technology.
 The demo was made for a community video, not as a developer reference.

+Features shown:

+* logo display
+* LCD scroll
+* move to next screen
+* take picture
+* set option
+* access external API site
+* return control to THETA internal app

 ## limitations of demo

 The code is not intended as a reference.
 The main goal was to show that the camera LCD was usable with a plugin.
-To close the internal camera and open the camera for the plugin to use, the application uses a simple delay.
 When take picture is pressed, there is a delay of several seconds.

 ## debug plugin with adb connection over USB or Ethernet